rails/rails/guides/source/getting_started.md

 That's quite a lot of text!
 Let's quickly go through and understand what each part of it does.

 The first part identifies what template is missing.
-In this case, it's the +posts/new+ template.
+In this case, it's the `posts/new` template.
 Rails will first look for this template.
-If not found, then it will attempt to load a template called +application/new+.
-It looks for one here because the +PostsController+ inherits from +ApplicationController+.
+If not found, then it will attempt to load a template called `application/new`.
+It looks for one here because the `PostsController` inherits from `ApplicationController`.

 The next part of the message contains a hash.
-The +:locale+ key in this hash simply indicates what spoken language template should be retrieved.
+The `:locale` key in this hash simply indicates what spoken language template should be retrieved.
 By default, this is the English -- or "en" -- template.
-The next key, +:formats+ specifies the format of template to be served in response .
-The default format is +:html+, and so Rails is looking for an HTML template.
-The final key, +:handlers+, is telling us what _template handlers_ could be used to render our template. +:erb+ is most commonly used for HTML templates, +:builder+ is used for XML templates, and +:coffee+ uses CoffeeScript to build JavaScript templates.
+The next key, `:formats` specifies the format of template to be served in response .
+The default format is `:html`, and so Rails is looking for an HTML template.
+The final key, `:handlers`, is telling us what _template handlers_ could be used to render our template. `:erb` is most commonly used for HTML templates, `:builder` is used for XML templates, and `:coffee` uses CoffeeScript to build JavaScript templates.

 The final part of this message tells us where Rails has looked for the templates.
 Templates within a basic Rails application like this are kept in a single location, but in more complex applications it could be many different paths.

-The simplest template that would work in this case would be one located at +app/views/posts/new.html.erb+.
+The simplest template that would work in this case would be one located at `app/views/posts/new.html.erb`.
 The extension of this file name is key: the first extension is the _format_ of the template, and the second extension is the _handler_ that will be used.
-Rails is attempting to find a template called +posts/new+ within +app/views+ for the application.
-The format for this template can only be +html+ and the handler must be one of +erb+, +builder+ or +coffee+.
-Because you want to create a new HTML form, you will be using the +ERB+ language.
-Therefore the file should be called +posts/new.html.erb+ and needs to be located inside the +app/views+ directory of the application.
+Rails is attempting to find a template called `posts/new` within `app/views` for the application.
+The format for this template can only be `html` and the handler must be one of `erb`, `builder` or `coffee`.
+Because you want to create a new HTML form, you will be using the `ERB` language.
+Therefore the file should be called `posts/new.html.erb` and needs to be located inside the `app/views` directory of the application.

-Go ahead now and create a new file at +app/views/posts/new.html.erb+ and write this content in it:
+Go ahead now and create a new file at `app/views/posts/new.html.erb` and write this content in it:

 ```erb
 <h1>New Post</h1>